rickmurdock/notes/FrontEnd/ResponsiveWebDesign.md

 }
 ```

-In the above code snippet we've defined `h1` styles 3 times, so the question is: What color is the `h1`?
-The answer is: It depends on the width of the screen.
+In the above code snippet we've defined `h1` styles 3 times, so the question is: *What color is the `h1`?* The answer is: *It depends on the width of the screen.*

-Consider this: Let's pretend that we are visiting a site with these h1 styles.
-We visit the site using our phone and the width of the phone screen is 360px.
+Consider this: Let's pretend that we are visiting a site with these `h1` styles.
+We visit the site using our phone and the width of the phone screen is `360px`.
 Which styles apply?
-Well, the first h1 style certainly applies.
+Well, the first `h1` style certainly applies.
 It's at the top of our document and has no restrictions for when it applies.
-Right off the bat, we know that the default value of the h1 will be red.
+Right off the bat, we know that the default value of the `h1` will be red.

-The next h1 style is wrapped in a media query, so we'll need to determine if the query has been satisfied.
+The next `h1` style is wrapped in a media query, so we'll need to determine if the query has been satisfied.
 Let's reiterate the media query.
-Interpreted into layman's terms, the media query states: "If the rendering device has a screen and it is at least 300px wide, then all h1 tags have a color of blue".
+Interpreted into layman's terms, the media query states: *"If the rendering device has a screen and it is at least `300px` wide, then all h1 tags have a color of blue".*

 We know that our phone has a screen, so that part of the query is true.
-And we know that the screen is 360px wide, clearly wider than the 300px stated in the query.
-This means that this media query is satisfied and the h1 style it contains is active.
+And we know that the screen is `360px` wide, clearly wider than the `300px` stated in the query.
+This means that this media query is satisfied and the `h1` style it contains is active.

-So, our second h1 style applies as well.
-Because it is wrapped in a media query, it has a higher degree of specifiability than the first h1 style and overrides the color red.
-At this point the h1 tag is blue.
+So, our second `h1` style applies as well.
+Because it is wrapped in a media query, it has a higher degree of specifiability than the first `h1` style and overrides the color red.
+At this point the `h1` tag is blue.

-The third h1 style is also wrapped in a media query and reads much the same as the first media query.
-It states: 'If the rendering device is a screen and it is at least 600px wide, then all h1 tags have a color of orange'.
+The third `h1` style is also wrapped in a media query and reads much the same as the first media query.
+It states: 'If the rendering device is a screen and it is at least `600px` wide, then all `h1` tags have a color of orange'.

-We know that the device has a screen, so the first item in the media query is satisfied, but the screen width (360px) is clearly less then 600px.
-Because of this, the media query is NOT satisfied and therefore the styles it contains do not apply.
+We know that the device has a screen, so the first item in the media query is satisfied, but the screen width (`360px`) is clearly less then `600px`.
+Because of this, the media query *is NOT* satisfied and therefore the styles it contains do not apply.

-Were we to look at our site through a desktop monitor with a screen width of 1200px, then the third h1 style would apply and h1 tags would have a color of orange.
+Were we to look at our site through a desktop monitor with a screen width of `1200px`, then the third `h1` style would apply and `h1` tags would have a color of orange.

 **Enough talk, lets see it in action:**